ML-PROJECT-H24/I2I/README.md

 1. Find a dataset to you want to transform
 2. Run the latent dataset creator with your dataset

-Since the selfie2anime dataset is small enough, we provide the latent dataset `data\latent_selfie2anime`.
+Since the selfie2anime dataset is small enough, we provide the latent dataset for `selfie2anime`.
 So there is no need to create a latent dataset to test this repo.
+Simply unzip `latent_self2anime.zip`.

 ## Training a model